Heroclixin’ Glossary

 Armor — Blanket term for damage reducing powers and abilities.
 Also a common generic keyword.

 ATA — Alternate Team Ability/Additional Team Ability.
-Originally a feat card that changed a set of characters’ team ability to a new one, ATAs later became their own mechanic, adding to a character’s existing roster of team abilities (if any).
+Originally, Alternate Team Abilities were a collectible feat card that changed a set of characters’ team ability to a new one.
+Additional Team Abilities later became their own “print-and-play” mechanic, adding to a character’s existing roster of team abilities (if any).
+No longer used.

 AV — Attack Value.